 Accommodation Around the World

 We’re often asked for hotel recommendations or the name of the hotel where we stayed, which we can never remember because we’ve stayed at so many.
 So I’m going to slowly list below all the apartments and hotels we’ve stayed at or especially recommended but didn’t get to experience ourselves.
-The accommodations listed below will be from our world trip as well as other travels we’ve done over the years.
+The accommodations listed below will be from our 6-month world trip as well as other travels we’ve done over 9 years.
 I hope the suggestions will help you plan your trip.

 Note that the links may be affiliate links that help us earn a small commission at no extra cost to you!